 - Visualization of the small bowel through oral contrast during treatment planning so that when possible, the small bowel can be excluded from the radiation field.

-- The use of three dimensional or other advanced radiation planning techniques.
+- The use of 3-dimensional or other advanced radiation planning techniques.

-In Europe, it is common to deliver preoperative radiation therapy alone in one week (5 Gy x 5 daily treatments) followed by surgery one week later, as compared to the long-course chemoradiation approach in the United States.
-One reason for this difference is the concern in the U.S. for heightened late effects with high radiation doses per fraction.
+In Europe, it is common to deliver preoperative radiation therapy alone in one week (5 Gy × five daily treatments) followed by surgery one week later, rather than the long-course chemoradiation approach used in the United States.
+One reason for this difference is the concern in the United States for heightened late effects when high radiation doses per fraction are given.

 - MacFarlane JK, Ryall RD, Heald RJ: Mesorectal excision for rectal cancer.
 Lancet 341 (8843): 457-60, 1993.
 [PUBMED Abstract]